Top 12 Power BI Dashboard Examples for 2025

 Related resources:

-2. Sales Dashboard
+2. Sales Dashboard in Power BI

 This dashboard is an example of actionable design.
 It starts with a KPI area to show the most relevant information about your sales.
-These KPIs filter the entire dashboard so you don't have to leave the home page, if you want to review Revenue or Cost details.
+These KPIs filter the entire dashboard, so you don't have to leave the home page if you want to review Revenue or Cost details.

 Who it's for: This Power BI Sales Dashboard is designed for sales managers looking for actionable information about their sales performance.